HarishmaaR/Asg-1/README.md

 ## Credits

 ### Content
-The texts from the academic and admission session was taken from [the Berklee College of music page](https://www.berklee.edu) Media
+The texts from the academic and admission session was taken from [the Berklee College of music page](https://www.berklee.edu).

+### Media
+The pictures I used in the website was taken online but editted on my own using adobe photoshop.

-Acknowledgements
+### Acknowledgements
+The development of this site was greatly aided by [W3Schools tutorials](https://www.w3schools.com/).